WIRING a BILGE PUMP - The primary

 WIRE HARNESS INSTALL -

-bear with me".
+"This explanation gets kind of convoluted but bear with me".
 Where a wire harness goes through

 a bulkhead the wood core was sealed with epoxy, a thru hull is fitted to provide chafe protection and is sealed with butyl rubber to